-Each day CACFP provides nutritious meals and snacks to 2.6 million children and 74,000 adults.
+Each day CACFP provides nutritious meals and snacks to children and adults.
 CACFP reaches adults who receive care in nonresidential adult day care centers as well as children residing in homeless shelters, and snacks and suppers to youths participating in eligible after school care programs.

 Commodity Supplemental Food Program (CSFP)

-CSFP works to improve the health of low-income pregnant and breastfeeding women, other new mothers up to one year postpartum, infants, children up to age six, and elderly people at least 60 years of age by supplementing their diets with nutritious USDA commodity foods.
+CSFP works to improve the health of low-income elderly people at least 60 years of age by supplementing their diets with nutritious USDA commodity foods.

 Farmers’ Market Nutrition Program (FMNP)

-The WIC Farmers’ Market Nutrition Program (FMNP) provides fresh, unprepared, locally grown fruits and vegetables from local farmers’ markets to Women, Infants, and Children (WIC) recipients.
+The WIC Farmers’ Market Nutrition Program (FMNP) provides fresh, unprocessed, locally grown fruits and vegetables from local farmers’ markets to Women, Infants, and Children (WIC) recipients.